Skip to content Skip to footer

 • Strictly confidential (black)

 • NB!
-Dual use projects with restricted information may have separate provisions
+Dual use projects may follow the NATO security classification and have separate provisions

 See guidance on the DMP chapter Storing and protecting data during the project for additional information and links to institutional resources.